anand7ak/Pipelined-RISC-V-core-design/README.md

 # Pipelined-RISC-V-core-design

 This project is a minimal, didactic RV32I SoC with a 5-stage pipeline (IF, ID, EX, MEM, WB).
-It is intended for learning, simulation, and as a starting point for SoC integration.
+This deliverables should be suitable for integration in a real SoC headed for a fabrication facility.

 Files (Batch 1 - CPU core):
 - rv32i_header.vh : ALU op definitions